DanteChoppaXXX/The-C-Programming-Language/Modern_C_Level_1/PointersExercises/Pointers.md

    - Allocate memory dynamically for a `Person` and modify its attributes using a pointer.

 10. **Pointer Security Exercise**:
    - Simulate a basic buffer overflow by writing beyond an allocated memory block.
+   - ### Try passing code to the overflowed buffer for execution. ⚠ ⚠ ⚠
    - Discuss why this is dangerous and how it can be exploited in cybersecurity.

  🚀🚀🚀